jasongerbes/react-roving-focus/README.md

 ### Performance

 To minimize re-renders, each element maintains its own `tabIndex` state via the `useRovingFocus()` hook.
-The `<RovingFocusGroup>` updates individual `tabIndex` state values in response to element registration, unregistration, focus changes, or enabled/disabled state changes.
+The `<RovingFocusGroup>` updates individual `tabIndex` state values in response to element registration, unregistration, focus changes, and enabled/disabled state changes.

 The `<RovingFocusGroup>` determines the 'first' and 'last' elements during registration and unregistration.
 To track accessibility state changes, a [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) monitors the `disabled` and `aria-disabled` attributes of all registered elements.